 Rosemary leaf oil is a natural plant extract that stimulates hair regrowth and promotes a healthy scalp and thicker hair.
 It helps improve blood circulation and vascularity to the scalp, which allows the regeneration of follicles, a similar effect shown by minoxidil.

 Pygeum Bark extract

-Rich in phytosterols, pygeum bark blocks DHT's effect on hair follicles to enhance hair growth in women and men with genetic androgenetic hair loss.
+Rich in phytosterols, pygeum bark blocks DHT's effect on hair follicles, enhancing hair growth in women and men with genetic androgenetic hair loss.

 Broccoli whole plant powder